Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.42 Keeper App Project - Part 3/README.md

 We bind the input's value to `note.title` and the textarea's value to `note.content` to make them controlled components.
 To update these values on user input, we add an `onChange` handler to both elements, calling a function `handleChange()`.

 The `handleChange` function destructures the event target to extract `name` and `value`.
 We then update the `note` state by spreading the previous note and updating the key corresponding to `name` with the new `value`.
 This ensures that typing updates the state correctly.

+### Passing New Note Back to App Component

+Next, we add an `onClick` handler to the Add button that triggers a `submitNote` function.
+This function prevents the default form submission behavior using `event.preventDefault()` to avoid page reloads.

+We pass a function `addNote` as a prop named `onAdd` from the App component to `CreateArea`.
+Inside `submitNote`, we call `props.onAdd(note)` to send the current note back to the App component.
+This completes the data flow from child to parent.